 Campgrounds, on the other hand, are open throughout the year.
 There are also periodic road closures due to snow and ice during the winter months.

-The fun things to do in the national park are family-friendly activities such as the Junior Ranger Program, hiking, horseback riding and other ranger-type activities.
+The fun things to do in Theodore Roosevelt National Park are family-friendly activities such as the Junior Ranger Program, hiking trails, horseback riding, and other ranger-type activities like hiking or biking Maah Daah Hey Trail which links the North Unit with the South Unit.

-You can also behold the overlooking views of Badlands from the Visitor Center of Painted Canyon; check out Teddy Roosevelt’s Maltese Cross Ranch Cabin and 36-mile Scenic Loop Drive.
+Visit Prairie Dog Town, Little Missouri River, Oxbow Overlook and the Edge of Glacier Pullout.
+You can also behold the overlooking views of Badlands from the Visitor Center of Painted Canyon; check out the Maltese Cross Ranch Cabin owned by President Theodore Roosevelt and the 36-mile Scenic Loop Drive.

 2. Salem Sue